stanley-1/tp/docs/UserGuide.md

 ### View help: `help` <a name="help"></a>

-Shows a message explaining how to access the User Guide or obtain in-app guidance for selected commands.
+This command shows a message explaining how to access the User Guide or obtain in-app guidance for selected commands.

 <div markdown="block" class="alert alert-primary">
 **:mag_right: Format:**